 Private Regulation Overview

 Private lawsuits can be considered as a form of water resource regulations.
-These lawsuits are often based on the nuisance and negligence principles of law.
+These lawsuits are often based on two legal principles: nuisance and negligence.
 In addition, some federal statutes contain clauses allowing citizens to enforce laws through private lawsuits.
 It is important to understand how one may be held liable by other members of the public for his/her actions.

 What is nuisance?

-The theory of nuisance, a common law basis of pollution litigation, provides that one may not use one's own property in a way that causes harm to others.
+The theory of nuisance provides that one may not use one's own property in a way that causes harm to others.
 Nuisances are categorized as either public or private depending on whether the nuisance affects the rights of the public or only the rights of an individual.
 Public nuisance actions may be brought by a public official on behalf of the public at large; certain types of public nuisances may be criminal acts as well.

 In nuisance actions, the court will often balance the social value of the nuisance against the harm it causes.
 If the harm is slight and the social value is great, the lawsuit will fail.
-But if the social value is small and the harm is great, the plaintiff may both recover monetary damages and stop (enjoin) the defendant from continuing the activity.
+But if the social value is small and the harm is great, the plaintiff, the party who initiated the lawsuit, may recover monetary damages and stop (enjoin) the defendant from continuing the activity.

 As a defense to a nuisance claim, a defendant may assert that the plaintiff moved to the nuisance.
 In order for the defense to be successful, the defendant must prove that they were engaged in the offending activity before the plaintiff moved to area where the activity is occurring.
-For example, if a person moves next to an existing dairy operation and brings a nuisance claim because of the smell, the claim will not be successful because the person knew or should have known about the smell.
+For example, if a person moves next to an existing dairy operation and brings a nuisance claim because of the smell, the person will not likely win because the person knew or should have known about the smell.

 Concerning nuisance lawsuits, the Florida Legislature has passed the Florida Right-to-Farm Act (FRTFA) to protect reasonable farm operations from public and private nuisance lawsuits (see FE599, Florida Right-to-Farm Act).